Fiona L. Goggin Data-verified

 OverviewAI-generated summary

-Fiona L. Goggin's research focuses on understanding plant responses to biotic interactions, particularly concerning aphid infestations and their underlying molecular mechanisms.
-Her work investigates the roles of reactive oxygen species (ROS) and lipid metabolism in plant susceptibility to pests like the green peach aphid (*Myzus persicae*).
+Fiona L. Goggin's research focuses on plant interactions with insects, particularly aphids, and the underlying molecular mechanisms.
+Her work investigates how plants respond to herbivore attack, examining gene expression, signaling pathways, and metabolic changes.
+She has studied the role of reactive oxygen species (ROS) in plant-aphid interactions and the involvement of specific enzymes, such as fatty acid desaturases, in promoting susceptibility to pests like the green peach aphid (*Myzus persicae*) in *Arabidopsis thaliana*.

 Metrics